Fair-Exchange/Safecoin/docs/src/developing/clients/jsonrpc-api.md

         - `readonly: <array[string]>` - Ordered list of base-58 encoded addresses for readonly loaded accounts
     - `version: <"legacy"|number|undefined>` - Transaction version.
 Undefined if `maxSupportedTransactionVersion` is not set in request params.
   - `signatures: <array>` - present if "signatures" are requested for transaction details; an array of signatures strings, corresponding to the transaction order in the block
-  - `rewards: <array>` - present if rewards are requested; an array of JSON objects containing:
+  - `rewards: <array|undefined>` - block-level rewards, present if rewards are requested; an array of JSON objects containing:
     - `pubkey: <string>` - The public key, as base-58 encoded string, of the account that received the reward
     - `lamports: <i64>`- number of reward lamports credited or debited by the account, as a i64
     - `postBalance: <u64>` - account balance in lamports after the reward was applied